Skip to main content

 8.png

 Now that we have a container we can run it locally to test that it is working.
-Upon examination of the entrypoint script, we can see that it works using the following environment variables, which should look familiar from above.
+Looking at the entrypoint script, we can see that it works using the following environment variables, which should look familiar from the review of the authentication and install script articles.

-$SCS_PK The private key from the authentication bootstrapping process (See prior article)
+$SCS_PK - The private key from the authentication process

 You can now run the container locally to test the behavior.